Western calligraphy: 20th century

 Hewitt is not without both critics and supporters in his rendering of Cennino Cennini's medieval gesso recipes.
 Donald Jackson, a British calligrapher, has sourced his gesso recipes from earlier centuries a number of which are not presently in English translation.
 Graily Hewitt created the patent announcing the award to Prince Philip of the title of Duke of Edinburgh on November 19, 1947, the day before his marriage to Queen Elizabeth.

-Johnston's pupil, Anna Simons, was instrumental in sparking off interest in calligraphy in Germany with her German translation of Writing and Illuminating, and Lettering in 1910.
-Austrian Rudolf Larisch, a teacher of lettering at the Vienna School of Art, published six lettering books that greatly influenced German-speaking calligraphers.
-Because German-speaking countries had not abandoned the Gothic hand in printing, Gothic also had a powerful effect on their styles.
+Johnston's pupil, Anna Simons, was instrumental in sparking interest in calligraphy in Germany with her German translation of Writing, Illuminating, and Lettering in 1910.
+Austrian typographer Rudolf Larisch, who taught lettering at the Vienna School of Art, published six influential books on the subject that shaped the work of many German-speaking calligraphers.
+Since Gothic script remained in use in printing across German-speaking countries, it continued to exert a strong influence on their calligraphic styles.

 Rudolf Koch was a friend and younger contemporary of Larisch.
 Koch's books, type designs, and teaching made him one of the most influential calligraphers of the 20th century in northern Europe and later in the U.S. Larisch and Koch taught and inspired many European calligraphers, notably Karlgeorg Hoefer, and Hermann Zapf.